gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 .. index:: Run-time libraries (platform-specific information)

-The GNAT run-time implementation may vary with respect to both the underlying threads library and the exception handling scheme.
+The GNAT run-time implementation may vary with respect to both the underlying threads library and the exception-handling scheme.
-For threads support, one or more of the following are supplied:

-* **native threads library**, a binding to the thread package from the underlying operating system
+For threads support, the default run-time will bind to the thread package of the underlying operating system.

-* **pthreads library** (Sparc Solaris only), a binding to the Solaris POSIX thread package

 For exception handling, either or both of two models are supplied: